Realizability and tameness of fusion systems: Tameness of realizable fusion systems

-We show in Step 1 that $O_p(\calf)=1$, and that $H$ is a product of known finite simple groups.
+We show in Step 1 that $O_p(\calf)=1$, and that $H$ can be chosen to be a product of known finite simple groups.
 We then show in Step 2 that the components of $\calf$ are all normal in $\calf$, and reduce this to a contradiction in Step 3.